mosharaf/eecs489/Assignments/Assignment-3/README.md

 }
 ```

 To initiate a connection, `wSender` starts with a `START` message along with a random `seqNum` value, and wait for an ACK for this `START` message.
 After sending the `START` message, additional packets in the same connection are sent using the `DATA` message type, adjusting `seqNum` appropriately.
-After everything has been transferred, the connection should be terminated with `wSender` sending an `END` message, and waiting for the corresponding ACK for this message.
+After everything has been transferred, the connection should be terminated with `wSender` sending an `END` message with the same `seqNumq` as the `START` message, and waiting for the corresponding ACK for this message.

 The ACK `seqNum` values for `START` and `END` messages should both be set to whatever the `seqNum` values are that were sent by `wSender`.